solvi-ab/solvi-docs/source/index.html.md

 # Zonal Statistics

-The Zonal Statistics API lets you create zones in a project and create various statistics for them: primarily various vegetation indices as well as plant count statistics for projects where plant counts have been published.
+The Zonal Statistics API lets you create zones in a project and calculate various statistics for them: primarily various vegetation indices as well as plant count statistics for projects where plant counts have been published.

 ## Creating and calculating statistics for zones